2018 Winter Olympics: Broadcasting

-Russian state broadcaster Channel One, and sports channel Match TV, committed to covering the Games with a focus on Russian athletes.
-Russia was not affected by the Eurosport deal, due to a pre-existing contract held by a marketing agency which extends to 2024.

-In the United States, the Games were once again broadcast by NBCUniversal properties under its long-term contract with the IOC.
-Its coverage featured several notable changes in format; citing past criticism of its use of broadcast delay during past Olympic Games (especially for viewers in the Western United States; Pyeongchang has a 14-hour difference with U.S. Eastern Time, and 17-hour difference with U.S. Pacific Time), the prime time block was revamped with a focus on live coverage, and made available live nationwide and on streaming for the first time. in February 2017, long-time studio host Bob Costas also stepped down as host, being replaced by Mike Tirico.

 The winners of the Olympic Golden Rings Awards were announced in June 2019.
 There were 75 pieces of broadcast content from the 2018 Olympics submitted over ten categories (plus one category for the 2018 Youth Olympics).
-NBC won a total of eight awards, winning four of the main categories: Best Olympic Feature, Best Olympic Digital Service, Best Olympic program and Best Documentary Film; they came second in the Best On-Air Promotion and Best Social Media Content/Production categories.
+U.S. broadcaster NBC won a total of eight awards, winning four of the main categories: Best Olympic Feature, Best Olympic Digital Service, Best Olympic program and Best Documentary Film; they came second in the Best On-Air Promotion and Best Social Media Content/Production categories.
 Discovery/Eurosport won four categories: Best On-Air Promotion, Best Production Design, Best Innovation and Best Social Media Content/Production; they also came second in the Best Olympic Digital Service category.
-The BBC and NHK took the other two main awards: Most Sustainable Operation and Best Athlete Profile respectively.
+NHK and the BBC in the United Kingdom took the other two main awards: Most Sustainable Operation and Best Athlete Profile respectively.
 The title of Best Feature at the Youth Olympic Games Buenos Aires 2018 was also awarded to the BBC.

 Marketing

 The official emblem, reflecting ice crystals and derived from the hangul letters ㅍ and ㅊ—the initial sounds of "Pyeong" and "Chang"—was unveiled on 3 May 2013.
-In all official materials, the name of the host city was stylised in CamelCase as "PyeongChang", in order to alleviate potential confusion with Pyongyang, the similarly named capital of neighbouring North Korea.
+The name of the host city was stylised in CamelCase as "PyeongChang" for promotional reasons, in order to alleviate potential confusion with Pyongyang—the similarly named capital of neighbouring North Korea.

 New international sponsorship deals also debuted in Pyeongchang: Toyota was introduced as the new "Mobility" sponsor of the Olympics, although the company waived its domestic sponsorship to the local competitors Hyundai and Kia due to their support of the Pyeongchang bid.
 Alibaba Group and Intel also debuted as e-commerce/cloud services and technology sponsors respectively.